Michael A. Taylor Player Props: Twins vs. White Sox

-On Tuesday, Michael A. Taylor (.333 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 7:10 PM ET.
+Michael A. Taylor -- with a slugging percentage of .333 in his past 10 games, including no homers) -- will be in action for the Minnesota Twins against the Chicago White Sox, with Lucas Giolito on the mound, on May 4 at 2:10 PM ET.

+In his previous game he had a hitless performance (0-for-2) against the White Sox.

 Michael A. Taylor Game Info & Props vs. the White Sox